adinrichter/CS_code_summary/README.md

 </div>
 ```

 To interact with the second modal, delete the comment clientside, and call the delete controller I made a deleteComment javascript function which also calls a confirmDelete function.
 The confirmDelete function shows a confirmation pop up that the comment was deleted once the AJAX completes successfully.
-It also calls the deleteTable function which deletes the comment from the DOM.
+It also calls the deleteTable function which deletes the comment from the DOM
 ```
 unction deleteComment(id) {
     $.ajax({